Adam Koerner - Assistant Director, Culinary Operations

 Laurie Kennedy - Executive Chef, Central Production

-Laurie Kennedy, originally from Texas, graduated top of her class from Scottsdale Culinary Institute in Arizona.
-After graduation, Laurie moved to New York City to complete an intensive internship at The Rainbow Room in Rockefeller Plaza.
+Chef Laurie, originally from Texas, graduated top of her class from Scottsdale Culinary Institute in Arizona.
+After graduation, Chef Laurie moved to New York City to complete an intensive internship at The Rainbow Room in Rockefeller Plaza.
 After completing her internship, she worked for Chef Sam DeMarco at First Restaurant in the East Village.
 The success of First Restaurant sent the team to Las Vegas, where they opened a sister restaurant in The Bellagio Hotel.
-Laurie returned to New York after she was offered a position as Pastry Chef at Montrachet, Butterfield 81 and Mansion where she received stars from then New York Times critic, William Grimes.
+Chef Laurie returned to New York after she was offered a position as Pastry Chef at Montrachet, Butterfield 81 and Mansion.
 A family move brought her to the Pacific Northwest and her interest in preparing farm-to-table food continued.
 She worked as Head Chef at Gathering Together Farm in Oregon.
-Working closely with the farmers and owners, Laurie was able to develop a greater appreciation and understanding of food.
-Washington State Wine industry named her Executive Chef at the Bunnell Family Cellars, Wine O’clock in Prosser where she gained respect for the wine varietals grown in the Yakima and Columbia Valleys.
+Working closely with the farmers and owners, Chef Laurie was able to develop a greater appreciation and understanding of food.
+She was named the Executive Chef at the Bunnell Family Cellars Wine O’clock bar and bistro in Prosser where she gained respect for the wine varietals grown in the Yakima and Columbia Valleys.
 She then opened a Gastro Pub Saloon with local craft brewer, Gary Vegar, in Prosser.
 She now lives in Pullman with her son, and works at WSU Dining Services as Food Service Associate Manager among her many talented and inspiring colleagues.